cloudera/dbt-hive/README.md

 ### Credits

-The initial adapter code was developed by bachng2017 who agreed to transfer the ownership and continute active development.
+The initial adapter code was developed by bachng2017 who agreed to transfer the ownership and continue active development.
-This code base is now being activiely developed and maintained by Cloudera.
+This code base is now being actively developed and maintained by Cloudera.

 ### Requirements

 Current version of dbt-hive use dbt-core 1.4.*.
-We are actively working on supporting next version of dbt-core 1.5
+We are actively working on supporting the next version of dbt-core 1.5

 Python >= 3.8
 dbt-core ~= 1.4.*